kohkimakimoto/essh/website/content/docs/en/modules.md

 For detail, see [hashicorp/go-getter](https://github.com/hashicorp/go-getter).

 Modules are installed automatically when Essh runs.
-The installed modules are stored in `.essh` directory if the configuration that is written `import` is `local` registry.
+The installed modules are stored in `.essh/modules` directory if the config file that is written `import` is `esshconfig.lua` in the current directory.
-If the configuration is `global` registry, the modules are stored in `~/.essh` directory.
+If the config file is `~/.essh/config.lua`, the modules are stored in `~/.essh/modules` directory.

 If you need to update installed modules, runs `essh --update`.